Welcome to the website of the White Lion Society!

 On this website you will find a membership application form and an order form for Society items, with a payment link to Paypal, a Gallery of sheets of heraldic art by Roland Symons, an Armorial showing the arms of armigerous Members, a note about the Heralds' church St Benet Paul's Wharf, and a list of relevant websites.
 Any news items of current interest will be temporarily displayed on this first page.

-The acting administrator of the Society is Roger Whitworth, to whom general enquiries should be addressed either by e-mail to or by post to him at 21 Geneva Close, Worcester WR3 7LZ.
-Dr John Davies is the acting membership secretary and manages the Society's Shop.
+The general secretary of the Society is Roger Whitworth, to whom general enquiries should be addressed either by e-mail to or by post to him at 21 Geneva Close, Worcester WR3 7LZ.
+Dr John Davies is the membership secretary and manages the Society's Shop.
 The Chairman of the Society is Melvyn Jeremiah, the Treasurer is Adrian Barham, and the Newsletter Editor is Alan Buckingham.
 This website is managed by the Chairman.